tardate/LittleArduinoProjects/Radio/HamClock/README.md

     chmod u+x install-hc-rpi
     ./install-hc-rpi

+The installation took a very long time (I left it for an hour or so), but completed successfully.
+After installation, start from the command line:

+    hamclock

-The installation went fine, and HamClock runs albeit a little sluggishly.
+HamClock runs fine, albeit a little sluggishly.

-Now since it is running on the Pi, I can play with some of the GPIO support.
+Since it is running on the Pi, I can play with some of the GPIO support.
 This requires first visiting setup page 4 and turning on "GPIO".

 I am going to test the "Satellite up" indicator per the user guide: